API Reference

 async def connect(self: DBConnect, host: str) -> None:

 Establishes a connection to the specified host.
-This method doesn’t need to be called explicitly.
-If it isn’t called, the first session request will automatically establish the connection.
+It doesn’t need to be called explicitly.
+The first session request automatically establishes the connection.

 change_host